Andre-LA/rotor-nelua/docs/entity.md

 ## entity

-Entity generic used to instantiate an entity type in the form of `entity(T)`, where `T` must be a record and all it's fields must be components, otherwise it will result on a compile-time error.
+Entity generic used to instantiate an entity type in the form of `entity(T)`, where `T` must be a record and all it's fields must be either components, entities or generational indexes, otherwise it will result on a compile-time error.

 Usage: